bath-bcss/Technical-Labs/docs/UNIX_shell.md

 Earlier we said the shell was a scripting language, and like any other programming language it can make use of variables.
 The command `export <variable name>="<data>"` defines a variable.

-Then by writing `$<variable name>` bash unpacks the variable to it's string.
+Then by writing `$<variable name>`, bash unpacks the variable to its string.

 ![ExportingVariables](Assets/UNIX_Shell/exportCommand.png)

 The `echo <argument>` command simply prints the parameter given to `stdout`.

 All the variables together make up the "environment".
-As well as values to be passed in as parameters programs can also read the environment variables, you can then change them to change their behaviour.
+Programs can read the environment variables as well as any values passed into them.
+So, changing these environment variables can change the behaviour of programs.

 ### Path Variables